- All Year Round | Except Christmas Day.

 - 1 Hour.

 Edinburgh Tour | Route Details:

-Take your printed email voucher along to the Waverley Bridge departure point and receive your hop-on hop-off tickets from the tour staff.
-Once aboard the journey begins by taking a counterclockwise route through the New and Old Towns.
+A full circuit of the Edinburgh hop-on hop-off bus tour takes you on a counterclockwise route through the New and Old Towns.
 You'll circle around Calton Hill, atop which lies the City Observatory and the famous summit of Arthur's Seat.
 Both make for a fantastic walk during a sunny day, so if the weather's good hop-off at stop 2 and make the climb.

 Continuing onto stop 3 you'll encounter Queen Mary's Bathhouse, a tiny 16th century building thought have once served as a royal summer-house.
 The other main attractions at this location include the Palace of Holyroodhouse (the official residence of the monarchy in Scotland), the Queens Gallery, and the Scottish Parliament.
 Getting off at nearby stop 4 places you closer to the centre of Holyrood Park, within which you'll find the 'Our Dynamic Earth' science centre.

 After stop 4 the tour heads west up the Royal Mile and into central Edinburgh.
 Hop-off at stop 5 if you'd like to visit the Museum of Edinburgh, or stop 6 for the Museum of Childhood and other cool spots along this famous historic street.

 Stop 7 on Chambers Street places you beside the National Museum of Scotland, the country's premier institution for natural, cultural, scientific, artistic and anthropological history.
 Think of any corner of the world and chances are NMS has something related in its collection.